walkermatt/aileenh.github.io/usingloader.md

 ## FOS4GUK Workshop: Using Loader ##

-The aim of this workshop is a simple intrudcution on how to use Laoder to load OS MasterMap into a PostGIS database.
+The aim of this workshop is a simple introduction on how to use Laoder to load OS MasterMap (an other OS data) into a PostGIS database.

 ##Useful Links##